Protecting Medicaid Coverage for Virginians in 2023

 In March 2020, the federal government prohibited states from terminating or reducing health coverage for Medicaid and CHIP enrollees for the duration of the federal COVID-19 public health emergency (PHE), with few exceptions.
 This provision is referred to as the “Medicaid continuous coverage requirement.”
 While the requirement was in place, Medicaid enrollees did not need to renew their coverage or report changes in income or other eligibility criteria.
 They could not lose coverage if their household went over the Medicaid income limit or if they aged into Medicare, among other reasons.

-However, the federal government decoupled the Medicaid continuous coverage requirement from the PHE in a change effective March 31, 2023, which triggers the process of Medicaid “unwinding.”
+However, the federal government decoupled the Medicaid continuous coverage requirement from the PHE in a change effective March 31, 2023, which triggered the process of Medicaid “unwinding.”

 Now that the continuous coverage requirement has ended, Virginia must resume normal Medicaid eligibility and renewal operations — including redetermining eligibility for all overdue cases (cases where eligibility has not been confirmed within the past 12 months) and resuming annual renewal procedures.
 This process is often called “unwinding.”
 The federal government has given states 12 months to initiate redeterminations for all overdue cases, and 14 months to complete them.
 Virginia plans to use this full period and spread out renewals as evenly as possible.

 States may only terminate or reduce coverage for enrollees with overdue cases after Medicaid agencies have completed a full renewal.
-Renewals will be completed by local Departments of Social Services (DSS) and the Department of Medical Assistance Services (DMAS).
+Renewals are being completed by local Departments of Social Services (DSS) and the Department of Medical Assistance Services (DMAS).
 Medicaid unwinding will result in up to 300,000 individuals in Virginia losing Medicaid because they are no longer eligible or for administrative reasons.

 Federal rules require that states check Medicaid eligibility each year to ensure only eligible individuals are enrolled.
 This is done through an annual renewal process.